Fertilizing and Watering Carrots

 Young Carrot Tops

-Before watering carrots, dig down about 4 inches into the soil beside the plants.
-If the soil is moist, you're probably in good shape.
-If it's dry, it's time to water.
-It's fine if the foliage gets wet.
+It's fine if the foliage gets wet when you water.
 Just make sure to water slowly enough so that no soil is eroded away.
 You want to water carrots deeply enough so that the bottom of the root gets plenty of water.
 Imagine that a growing carrot might be 6 inches under the surface of the soil.
 If the bottom of the carrot doesn't get enough water, it will likely end up deformed or fail to reach its full size potential.
+For this reason, it's best to give carrots one long soak per week, rather than multiple shallow water sessions per week.

 It's a good idea to water carrots in the early morning hours.
 This will allow any unused water to be evaporated by the afternoon sun.

-After the tops of the carrots emerge, you can apply a thin layer of mulch.
-Grass clippings, chopped up leaves or stray all work well for mulch.
+After the tops of the carrots emerge, you can apply a thin layer of mulch around the plants.
+Grass clippings, chopped up leaves or straw all work well for mulch.
 This mulch will prevent too much water from being evaporated from the soil.
 As the carrot tops get taller, more mulch can be applied.

 Fertilizing Carrots